qpleple/wordpress-on-dotcloud/README.md

 Deploying Wordpress on Dotcloud
 ===============================

-Copy all the files of this package in the root of your Wordpress directory and push to Dotcloud:
+First, get a copy of all the files of this package in the root of your Wordpress directory:

     cd wordpress
     git clone https://github.com/qpleple/wordpress-on-dotcloud
     mv wordpress-on-dotcloud/* .
+    chmod +x postinstall

+Then push to Dotcloud:

     dotcloud create myblog
     dotcloud push myblog
     dotcloud push myblog # dotcloud issue: database not ready at first push